 Soil: Oleander is tolerant of soil types in the pH range of 5.1-8.5 (highly acidic to alkaline).

 Prune: In mid-winter, prune to shape.
 Do not shear.
 The clippings must not be composted.

 Propagation: Seed or cuttings.

-Uses: Ornamental, screen.
+Uses: Ornamental, screen, hedge.

-A tough plant.
-Will re-sprout from roots if cut to ground.
+its roots if cut to the ground.